Crime of the century-old tree

 Last year, a home construction project forced Kim and John Baxter, retirees, to remove the tree from their lot.

-Stoner said in age, girth and height, the tree was incalculably rare.
-There are only four or five such trees standing in Durango today.
+said in age, girth and height, the tree was incalculably rare.
+There

 Paradise, lost

-Since last summer, students have spent hundreds of hours preparing the site, purging it of weeds and brush and moving in large rocks to anchor the historic pine seats.
+purging it of weeds and brush and moving in large rocks to anchor the

 The project was scheduled to be completed this weekend, when the district finally was set to install the historic wood.